gsoft-inc/ov-igloo-ui/packages/Button/README.md

 # Button

-Buttons are used primarily for actions.
+Buttons are used primarily for user interaction.

 <Example />